Meta Software Engineer Interview (questions, process, prep)

 The expectations for junior and senior engineers are different.

 If you're an entry-level / junior engineer you'll be expected to do extremely well in your coding interviews.
-But you'll usually only have one system design interview where the performance bar will be lower than for more senior candidates, and if it's not relevant to your role you might not be given any design interviews.
+But you'll usually only have one design interview where the performance bar will be lower than for more senior candidates.

-If you're a senior engineer then you'll both need to do extremely well in coding and system design interviews.
-You could also have two design interviews in certain situations (e.g. you're applying for the infrastructure team).
+If you're a senior engineer then you'll both need to do extremely well in coding and design interviews, and you'll probably face two of each.

 Meta has two career tracks.
 You can either grow into a manager where you end up leading teams of engineers (management track).
 Or you can stay very hands-on technically and specialize as you become more senior (individual contributor track).